 The FDCPA outlines what debt collection agencies can and cannot do.
-A collection agency cannot do any of the following while trying to collect a debt:
+A debt collector cannot do any of the following while attempting to collect a debt:

 - Attempt to collect more than the debt you owe.
-Some collection agencies try to tack on additional fees that are not detailed in your original lending agreement, which is illegal.
+Some debt collectors try to tack on additional fees that are not detailed in your original lending agreement, which is illegal.

 - Call repeatedly at all times of day.
 According to the law, creditors cannot call you between 8 a.m. and 9 p.m., or at other times when they know it would be inconvenient for you.